Danger0101/JavaScript-Quiz-PP2/README.md

 **Code related**
 - [My project one](https://github.com/Danger0101/Meaningful_Careers_P1) for structure of this reademe file

-- My previous assessor for ideas on the readme file.
+- My previous assessor for ideas on the readme file and the footer issues PP1 had.
 Sorry do to the nature of assessing I have no idea who you are but thank you for the invaluable advice.

+**Other Notible Mentions**
 - [W3Schools](https://www.w3schools.com/) for inspiration on the loading CSS for use on quiz page and to find out uses for all type of varriables and inspiration to the questions.
 Invaluable tool so much knowledge for freee its crazy.

 - [My wife](https://www.twitch.tv/flame_121) who’s been supper supportive of this change in career for me and just being out right amazing we will get her into this one way or another I am sure.